asczech/2018-08-14-long_reads/_episodes/04-assembly.md

 > ./tools/canu-1.7.1/Linux-amd64/bin/canu -s results/canu.spec -pacbio-raw ./data/raw_data/pacbio_reads.fasta -p canu_pacbio -d results/canu_pacbio genomeSize=1M
 > ~~~
 > {: .bash}
+> Try to find out in the manual what each of the following settings mean and how they effect the assembly process:
+>
+> 1. corOutCoverage
+> 2. corMinCoverage
+> 3. minOverlapLength
+> 4. minReadLength
+> 5. ovlMerDistinct
 {: .challenge}

 > ## The Canu log file